GustavoRyouji/GustavoRyouji/README.md

 ## Projects

-- Library Management System
+# Library Management System

 A Python and SQLite project for managing books, users, and loans.

-- Chinook Sales Analysis
+# Chinook Sales Analysis

 SQL analysis of the Chinook sales database, exploring revenue distribution by country and music genre using aggregations, JOINs, and structured business questions.

 ## Currently Learning

-* SQL Subquerys and Windows Functions
+* SQL Subqueries and Window Functions
 * Data Analysis with Pandas
 * Dashboard Design
 * Data Storytelling